frederic-perez/AmE-dictionary/data/dictionary.md

 __heap__ _n_ __1__ _informal_ A large amount (of something). _We’ve had a heap of problems getting our product out to market._
 __hearing__ _n_ _law_
 __hearkened__
-__hearsay__ _n_ :seven: Something heard from another person, rumor. _Hearsay suggests that green apples can induce such a predicament._
+__hearsay__ _n_ :eight: Something heard from another person, rumor. _Hearsay suggests that green apples can induce such a predicament._
 __hearse__ _n_ :three: A vehicle for carrying a coffin to a church or a cemetery; formerly drawn by horses but now usually a motor vehicle. :es: coche fúnebre
 __heart and soul__
 __heartedly__